 - Fun—most players that play baseball, do so because it’s fun.
 The challenge of learning new skills and the camaraderie of a team make baseball a sport they can enjoy doing.
 Winter baseball camps allow players to enjoy the sport they love year round.

 U.S. Baseball Academy takes pride in helping youth players improve their game before the season.
-Your local camp will be held at West Forest High School in Tionesta, Pennsylvania in January.
+Your local camp will be held at the Mill Creek Baseball Complex in February.
 Registration is now under way and, because space is limited, we encourage you to sign up today to reserve your spot!
 You can register now and pay later.
 Sign up for three skills and save $120 off the one skill price!
 Visit www.usbaseballacademy.com for more details.